tlevine/dada.pink/configuring-web-servers/index.md

 how to ask for help without being annoying.

 ## The theory
-You are going to come up with
+You are going to write a letter with these parts.

+1. Explanation of what you want to happen
+2. Your current configuration files
+3.

+explain what you want to happen, provide your presen

 If you haven't configured a web server before, your configuration is probably pretty simple.
 Most of it can be expressed